YangWenhao3906/Discussions_to_Skills/README.md

 **Note**: Please fill in your own GitHub token.
 You can get it at [https://github.com/settings/tokens](https://github.com/settings/tokens)

-This script crawls all closed issues with a discussion number greater than n (set by the user), saves them in JSON format, and uses `\r\n\r\n` to split each message body
+This script crawls all closed issues with a discussion number greater than n (set by the user), saves them in JSON format.

 ## Data you can use to practice